oliversalzburg/hugo/README.md

 1. Why is telemetry disabled?

     Whenever possible, the disclosure of _any_ data should be opt-in.
 Please refer to the document linked above, and enable telemetry after carefully reading it.

+1. Why not Zero-Installs?

+    Zero-Installs are purely a `.gitignore`-controlled feature.
+Most new adopters do not expect the behavior of the default configuration and some adopters have raised concerns over long-term effects.
+Enable it after carefully reading the article linked above.

 1. Why not use Husky for the hook?